MODM Clinical Database Management

 - Define the different phases of clinical trials.

-Phase I, II, and III clinical trials
+Phase I, II, and III Clinical Trials

 Clinical Trial Monitoring and Logistics

-- Setup of the trial, protocol, observation log, e-CRF,
+- Trial setup, protocol, observation log, e-CRF,

 - Documents for submission to the HAS (ANSM, CPP, CNIL, etc.)

-Bioequivalence testing
+Bioequivalence Studies

 Hospital Internship (4 weeks)